Veterinarian

 How can you tell if a pet is suffering?

-Asked by Maggie7 over 9 years ago
+Asked by Maggie7 about 10 years ago

 Unfortunately, that's a rather difficult question with no simple answer.
 "Suffering" is a bit subjective.
 We all know when a pet is really painful or sick, and we all know when they're happy and feeling well.
 Between those extremes is a lot of gray area.
 In general we look for pain, lethargy, difficulty moving, loss of appetite, and similar things.
 If you're concerned about a specific pet I would have him/her examined by a vet in person and talk to them about your concerns.

-Asked by R.E.M. about 9 years ago
+Asked by emily about 9 years ago

 How long did it take to become a vet?